itsvee0120/AD300/Outside of class projects/Waiting_List_GUI/README.md

 - **Reset The List**: Clears the entire waiting list.
 - **Clear Result Area**: Clears the displayed results in the text area.

+**Names added to the waiting list will be automatically converted to lowercase.
+Additionally, all features mentioned above are also converted to lowercase to ensure case-insensitive handling.**

 ## Requirements

 - **Java 8** or higher.